wr-araujo/wr-araujo/README.md

 ## 👨 About me

-I'm a  with experience in Internet of Things and Embedded Systems.
+I have studied telecommunication and Master’s degree in Scientific Instrumentation at the University of Campinas with experience in Backend Develop, Eletronic Design.
+Internet of Things and Embedded Systems.

-Currently, I'm Master degree candidate at Unicamp Computer Institute, developing research in Internet of Things area (LoRa/LoRaWAN) and I work at INDT as Embedded System Developer.
+Currently, I work at INDT as Technical Specialist.

 ## ✨ Areas of Interest

 - Internet of Things
 - Embedded Systems
+- Electronic Design
-- Edge IA
+- Backend Develop

-## 🔭 Research Projects
-- ***Plataforma Inteligente e Sustentável para Coleta de Resíduos baseada em IoT e LPWAN*** (2018-Atual)
-  - Lahis Almeida and Juliana Borin.
-2021.
-Plataforma Inteligente e Sustentável para Coleta de Resíduos baseada em IoT e LPWAN.
-In Anais do V Workshop de Computação Urbana, agosto 16, 2021, Evento Online, Brasil.
-SBC, Porto Alegre, Brasil, 154-167.

 Please, let me know if you want to start a colaboration project with me!